How it works

 Case study: Radiopharmaceutical wastes in Australia

-ANSTO is currently constructing a waste treatment facility to treat waste from the newly expanded Molybdenum-99 (Mo-99) production facility, being constructed as part of the ANSTO Nuclear Medicine project.
+As part of the ANSTO Nuclear Medicine Project, ANSTO is currently constructing a waste treatment facility to treat waste from the new Molybdenum-99 (Mo-99) Manufacturing Facility.
 The waste treatment plant will also treat legacy waste from past production.

 - Flexible technology capable of treating waste from past and future Mo-99 production